"A popular Government without popular information, or the means of acquiring it, is but a prologue to a farce or a tragedy; or, perhaps both."

 Above is the view of the ranch from a nearby hill where one can occasionally get cell phone reception.
 I didn't have luck that day, but I'll try again next time I'm up there.
 The little brown-roofed building to the right of the lake are our lodge and rooms.
 The building to the left of those buildings and just a little bit set away from the lake is the office.

 It's been an exciting week!
 The Montana primaries were on Tueday, so there was a flurry of activity (and snow, actually!)
 The most exciting part of the week by far was attending a speech by Bill Clinton.
 He was campaigning for Hillary, so he came to Anaconda, pop.
 9,000.
 Anaconda is only about an hour away, so we took a van full of people to see his speech.
 It was a small crowd, so I had the chance to shake his hand!
-He is truly an amazin
+He is truly an amazing speaker.

 We also had a group of foreign journalists come visit Project Vote Smart.
 They were also here to observe the primaries and learn more about the American election system.
 The local news station did a story on it, which you can find at the link below.
 You can catch a brief glimpse of me shaking hands with one of the journalists at the beginning.